 Mineral water has been admired for centuries for the many health benefits it has to offer.
 So much that it was typical to travel far distances to drink and bathe in the nutrient-rich water.
 Now we prefer more accessibility to mineral water, if not on our local grocery store shelves then delivered to our door.
 There are many reasons why it is good to drink mineral water, and you should be drinking it too, here are a few.

 There are many benefits of drinking mineral water, but the type of water you choose to drink should be determined by the one you like best.
-With the unique taste and refreshing fizz, I am willing to bet that San Pellegrino or Perrier sparkling water are bound to make that list!
+With the unique taste and refreshing fizz, I am willing to bet that San Pellegrino will make that list!

 More sparkling mineral water articles that you may enjoy: